Paul McNamara

 McNamara, P., Bryant, J., Forster, J., Sharrock, J. & Happell, B. (2008) Exploratory study of mental health consultation-liaison nursing in Australia: Part 2 preparation, support and role satisfaction.
 International Journal of Mental Health Nursing 17 (3) 189–196

 Sharrock, J., Bryant, J., McNamara, P., Forster, J. & Happell, B. (2008) Exploratory study of mental health consultation-liaison nursing in Australia: Part 1 demographics and role characteristics.
-International Journal of Mental Health Nursing17 (3) 180-188
+International Journal of Mental Health Nursing 17 (3) 180-188

 Usher, K., Foster, K. & McNamara, P. (2005) Antipsychotic drugs & pregnant or breastfeeding women: the issues for mental health nurses.
 Journal of Psychiatric & Mental Health Nursing 12(6) 713–718